 Babies are very likely to get constipated if they are formula-fed or when they start eating solids.
 Since babies’ digestive system is not strong yet, thus it is very common for them to experience constipation due to changes in their diet, formula, or a mother’s diet, etc.

-Babies under 6 months you have limited option to ease constipation.
+Babies under 6 months have limited options to ease constipation.
 Coming to the remedies, you can try any of the following remedies.

 A spoon of Karo corn syrup in milk (breastmilk or formula for babies under one year) or without milk is recommended by most pediatricians for easing constipation.

-Apply vaseline on a clean Q-tip and gently insert in the baby’s rectal area.
+Apply vaseline on a clean Q-tip and gently insert it in the baby’s rectal area.
 This will help soften the sphincter and ease constipation soon.
-This tip actually worked for my son.
+This tip actually worked for my son at the age of 3 months.

-Caution: Do not even try if you are not comfortable and if you do be very careful on how much is to be inserted.
+Caution: Do not even try if you are not comfortable and if you do be very careful on how far that Q-tip is to be inserted.

-You can feed 2 to 3 tbsp of prune juice/pulp or pear juice/pulp to your baby if baby is 5 months and above.
+You can feed 2 to 3 tbsp of prune juice/pulp or pear juice/pulp to your baby if the baby is 5 months and above to relieve constipation.

 4. Gripe water for Constipation Ease

-Mommy Bliss’s gripe water is beneficial in relieving gas and discomfort.
+Although Mommy Bliss’s gripe water is beneficial in relieving gas and discomfort for a month old or when babies start eating solids.
 Also, the nighttime gripe water works wonders and helps babies sleep better through the night.
 However, the mommy bliss constipation ease is advised for babies six months and older.

 5. Try suppository / Glycerine suppositories

-Suppositories are vaseline sticks and easily available over the counter.
-In case of chronic case of constipation, always discuss with your pediatrician before using suppositories.
+Suppositories are vaseline sticks and are easily available over the counter.
+In case of chronic cases of constipation, always discuss with your pediatrician before using suppositories.

-For such a small baby thin it half and enter his rectal area and do not overdo this process.
+For such small babies thin it half and enter the rectal area carefully, and do not overdo this process.

-Gently Massaging a baby’s tummy with olive oil or coconut oil may help.
-Read more about how you can help the baby in gas issues.
+Gently massaging the baby’s tummy with olive oil or coconut oil may help soften the muscles around the intestinal tracts.
+Read more about how you can help the baby with gas issues.

 7. Warm Bath

-Giving your infant a warm bath might be soothing and helps relax the sphincters so baby could poop with ease.
+Giving your infant a warm bath might be soothing and help relax the sphincters so the baby could poop with ease.

 Although every child is different, what works for one child might not work for another.
 In most cases, if not all, it’s a breastfeeding mom’s diet that needs attention.

-Breastfeeding moms should eat more fiber oriented food like oats and grain fortified cereal.
-You can find oats or flax seeds cookies at Costco, or you can use flaxseed in your home-made cookies or add it on a salad bowl.
+Breastfeeding moms should eat more fiber-oriented food like oats and grain fortified cereal.
+You can find oats or flax seeds cookies at Costco, or you can use flaxseed in your homemade cookies or add it to a salad bowl.

 Constipation remedies for toddlers

-If you face a problem of toddler’s constipation then try the following remedies to ease constipation.
+If you face a problem of toddler constipation then try the following remedies to ease constipation.

-2. Try Milk with few drops of olive oil.
+2. Try milk with a few drops of olive oil or organic ghee.

 3. Prune juice or pear juice.
-Sometimes orange juice can work too.
+Sometimes orange juice can work too in relieving constipation.

 4. Lots of berries like strawberries, blueberries regulate bowel movement.

 5. For chronic constipation try Rosewater.
-Give a 2 to 3 tbsp of rose water to your child.
+Give 2 to 3 tbsp of rose water to your child.
 You can try giving it for a few days until you achieve the required results.
+Including rose water in your child’s diet is ideal for those who frequently face the problem of constipation.

-6. Give 1 tsp extra virgin olive oil mixed with warm milk
+6. Try 1 tsp of extra virgin olive oil or almond oil mixed with warm milk at night.

 7. Give one tsp of Organic Ghee with warm milk at night.